-LVC recruits people from across the United States who are self-motivated, mature and committed to doing a year of service.
-All volunteers are required to be 21 years of age at the start of the program year and many are recent college graduates.
+LVC recruits people from across the United States who are self-motivated, mature and committed to doing a year or semester of service.
+All volunteers are required to be 21 years of age and many are recent college graduates.
 There is no upper age limit; older volunteers and/or married couples are welcome to apply.

 How does LVC place Volunteers?

 Volunteers are screened by the LVC through an online written application, references, and a phone interview.
 After applicants receive initial acceptance into LVC, they choose three organizations to interview with.
 After completing these interviews, both volunteers and placement organizations are asked to give feedback to LVC.
 Using this input, LVC staff makes the best possible matches that are mutually agreeable to both the applicant and the placement organization.
 The matching process begins in January and runs through May.
-All volunteers begin work in mid August; Flex Semester Volunteers start in August, January, or June.
+Year volunteers begin work in mid August; Flex Semester Volunteers start in August, January, or June.

 Will LVC come to my city?

 LVC was created as a program that focuses on placing volunteers in the inner city areas of the United States.
-Currently, LVC accepts applications from organizations located in Baltimore, Chicago, Milwaukee, Minneapolis, Omaha, St. Paul, Washington DC, and Wilmington, DE.
+Currently, LVC accepts applications from organizations located in Baltimore, Minneapolis/St. Paul, Omaha, Washington DC, and Wilmington, DE.

 Does LVC only place Volunteers at faith-based organizations?
 Are all Volunteers Lutheran?